Pressure Cooker Kalbi Korean Short Ribs are so yummy when cooked in a Pressure Cooker.

 After you rinse the ribs, dry them off with a paper towel and then coat the ribs with the brown sugar.
 The sugar will start to turn to liquid.

-You use a hand grater to grate the Asian Pear, Apple, Ginger and Garlic and mix up all the ingredients.
+You use a Microplane Artisan Course Grater to grate the Asian Pear, Apple, Ginger and Garlic and mix up all the ingredients.

 And you will have this sauce or,

-you can toss all the ingredients into a Vitamix or food processor.
+you can toss all the ingredients into a VitaMix 7500 or Food Processor.
 Even an immersion blender will work.
 So, just toss everything in and give it a whiz, which is what I do. 😉 It is so much easier.

-Using a heavy duty food storage bag or a container, add the ribs with the brown sugar liquid and the marinade to the bag and let marinate for a few hours.
+Using a Ziploc Freezer Bag or a container, add the ribs with the brown sugar liquid and the marinade to the bag and let marinate for a few hours.

 When you make the Kalbi on the grill, it is best to marinate the meat overnight.
 We often times buy a large amount of the ribs and freeze them with the marinade.